What is LASIK?

 Surgeons who have been performing laser eye surgery longer may charge more for their services due to their increased experience and expertise with a variety of different vision correction procedures.
 Older, standard laser treatments cost less than the newer customized or optimized laser technologies.
 Finally, the amenities included in your laser eye surgery package also have a large impact on the cost of the procedure.
 Some packages may include post-operative check-ups, after-hours access to the surgeon, and enhancements, while others may only offer the price for the surgery itself.

 Does insurance cover LASIK?

 Normally insurance does not cover the cost of laser eye surgery.
 However, some insurance companies offer reduced rates depending on memberships and other group associations, like military or AAA holders.

 In most instances, the cost of laser eye surgery can be covered through health spending accounts.
 We recommend double checking with your insurance provider.

 Other ways to afford LASIK

 In addition to membership rates and health spending accounts, there are several other pathways to affording LASIK.
-The cost can be divided into monthly payment through financing from the Harbin Clinic Eye Center.
+The cost can be divided into monthly payments through financing from the Harbin Clinic Eye Center.
 The balance can also be transferred onto rewards-earning credit cards that may provide financing and other rewards-earning opportunities.

 The true cost of LASIK surgery

 Laser eye surgery is more than just an elective procedure; it can positively affect several aspects of a patient’s life.
 Having LASIK can drastically reduce other costs associated with vision correction, like glasses and contacts.
-Additionally, having corrective eye surgery allows patients to perform activities like diving, swimming, and travelling often without the hassle of corrective eyewear.
+Additionally, having corrective eye surgery allows patients to perform activities like diving, swimming, and traveling often without the hassle of corrective eyewear.